 - Tek Tips – district services with logins & PWs; building’s networked printers.

 HELPFUL HANDOUTS FOR ADMINISTRATORS

-- Internet Laws in a Nutshell – This document explains how FERPA, COPPA, and CIPA apply to students using technology.
-Various admin personnel may not have been given this information before…or perhaps they have but just not in a “nutshell.”
-Admins also appreciate having this distributed to teachers at staff development during the days just before school begins.
+- Internet Laws in a Nutshell – A document that explains how FERPA, COPPA, and CIPA apply to students using technology.
+Administrators & teachers may not have been given this information before…or perhaps they have but just not in a “nutshell.”
+Admins have asked me to distribute this to teachers at a staff development day just before school begins.

 You can download this document from my FREE Librarian Resources page.

 HELPFUL HANDOUTS FOR PARENTS

 Our first PTA meeting, which is our Open House/Meet the Teacher night, is an opportunity to introduce myself to parents, and my principals have always allowed me time to give a brief presentation.
 I also make available 3 different parent brochures as listed below.
 A stack of these brochures is also given to Student Services for parents of new students enrolling in our school, and to our front entry Welcome Desk, to be available for parents at any time.